Tuesday, 22 February 2011

 Truth is always ready to open the box, peel back the layers, unravel the stories.
 Truth is defiant like that.

-I can feel that I am becoming more ready to let go of the fear of being vulnerable.
-Embrace the child, take hold of her hand and bring her into the light.
+I want to embrace my inner child, take hold of her hand and bring her into the light.

-Shadows will fall, cracks will show, but truth is compassionate as it is courageous and I will trust it to navigate.
+Shadows will fall, cracks will show, but truth is as compassionate as it is courageous and I will trust it to navigate the way.

-Truth like Love overcomes the fear that I am not "enough".
+Truth, is like Love, it overcomes the fear that I am not "enough".

 To embrace truth is to accept...